SleepyJii/neohuxley-client/README.md

 - `nhxclient` or `nhxclient status` will show container status and print usage hints
 - `nhxclient launch` to launch if container is dead, `nhxclient kill` to kill container
 - `nhxclient shell` opens interactive bash in the container, `nhxclient shell $CMD` runs commands directly
-- `nhxclient chatter host@{$SOME_USER_ALIAS}.neohuxley.net` will let you send chat messages to other users in a TUI
+- `nhxclient chatter $SOME_HOST_ALIAS` will let you send chat messages to other users in a TUI
+  - You can find host aliases as 2nd column in Tailscale Status (via `nhxclient status`)
-  - They will recieve messages so long as they are connected to the network at the time, even if not in the TUI themselves
+  - They will recieve messages so long as their activitypub server is connected to the network at the time, even if not in the TUI themselves
   - Messages and chat history visible whenever opening `nhxclient chatter` with the relevant person

 All state is stored at `$CHECKOUT_PATH/state` (including ActivityPub sqlite DB)